Five articles appear below:

 conjectures.
 What is needed is sound evidence.

-Where is the evidence that the gospel writers consulted eyewitnesses
+the evidence that the gospel writers consulted eyewitnesses

 and used the same rigorous procedures employed in modern courts of law